zdravkov/kendo-docs/api/wrappers/php/Kendo/Data/DataSourceSchema.md

     ?>

 ### groups
-Specifies the field from the response which contains the groups.
-If set to a function - the function will be called to return the groups for the current response.Used instead of the schema.data setting if remote grouping operation is executed.The result should have the following format:
+The field from the server response which contains the groups.
+Can be set to a function which is called to return the groups from the response.The result should have the following format:

 #### Returns
 `\Kendo\Data\DataSourceSchema`